top of page

 What I've learned in my research is that we actually need to help that water stay in our cells rather than just pass straight on through taking important electrolytes and minerals with it.

-When you wake in the morning, have a glass of room temp water and add a teeny pinch of good quality himalayan, sea or celtic salt with a squeeze of lemon for electrolytes and trace minerals.
-I've bought this salt before and really liked it!
+When you wake in the morning, have a glass of room temp water and add a teeny pinch of good quality himalayan, sea or celtic salt with a squeeze of lemon for electrolytes and trace minerals (I buy this hand harvested french celtic salt and really like it - it lasts for ages.)

 This can help the water get to where it really needs to go and this can spark your energy, improve your digestion and increase hydration especially after a period of fasting overnight.